-The Turner Center for Rural Vitality works to cultivate thriving rural communities by creating opportunities for cross-sector collaboration in order to build a vibrant rural ecosystem in south central Tennessee and beyond.
+The Turner Center for Rural Vitality works to cultivate thriving rural communities by creating cross-sector collaboration opportunities to build a vibrant rural ecosystem in south-central Tennessee and beyond.

 UT Southern Regional Leadership Program

-The UT Southern Regional Leadership program is a 9-month cohort designed to develop leadership capacity in South Central Tennessee.
-During the program, participants will spend time in all 13 counties of our region, along with dedicated time on UT Southern’s campus, sharpening their leadership skills.
-Each county visit will explore an important theme in rural economic and community development, paying special attention to how that county leverages their strengths to address their challenges (see dates for a list of themes).
+The UT Southern Regional Leadership program, is a 9-month cohort designed to develop leadership capacity in South Central Tennessee.
+During the program, participants will spend time in all 13 counties of our region and dedicate time to UT Southern’s campus, sharpening their leadership skills.
+Each county visit will explore an important theme in rural economic and community development, particularly how that county leverages its strengths to address its challenges (see dates for a list of themes).

-- Developed a network of colleagues from throughout South Central Tennessee.
+- Establish a network of colleagues from throughout South Central Tennessee.

-- Learned leadership skills to help them in their own professions, community, and regional leadership.
+- Master leadership skills to help them in their professions, community, and regional leadership.

-- Gained a deeper understanding of the opportunities and challenges within our region, and how they can work to help our region grow.
+- Gain a deeper understanding of the opportunities and challenges within our region and how they can work to help our region grow.

 All sessions will begin on the second Thursday of every month (except December).
-Sessions at UT Southern will be 1-day sessions, beginning at 9am, and concluding by 4pm.
-County visits will be 1.5 -day sessions, beginning at 1pm on Thursday and concluding by 3pm on Friday.
+Sessions at UT Southern will be 1-day sessions, beginning at 9 am and concluding by 4 pm.
+County visits will be 1.5 -day sessions, beginning at 1 pm on Thursday and ending by 3 pm on Friday.

-Participation for all sessions is required.
-For county visits, participants are highly encouraged stay overnight, in order to fully experience the counties and to gain the most benefit from the program.
+Participation in all sessions is required.
+For county visits, participants are highly encouraged to stay overnight to fully experience the counties and gain the most benefit from the program.
 An overnight stay is required for the October session.